 UTSA offers many general scholarships through the UTSA Office of Financial Aid & Scholarships, which vary in eligibility requirements and award amounts.
 These scholarships are funded by donors and endowments and can vary from year to year.
 As an incoming freshman or transfer student, you must submit the Scholarship Hub’s General Application on the UTSA Scholarship Hub.
 Find out more information on how to apply for General Scholarships.

 Colleges and Departmental Scholarships

-UTSA colleges and departments provide scholarships for students who have declared specific majors and degrees in their area.
+UTSA colleges and departments offer scholarships for students who have declared majors and degrees in their area.
 Please visit the UTSA Scholarship Hub to access the applications offered by the various UTSA colleges and departments.